Wednesday, [8:46] AM

 “Please give me some money so I can escape the depressing Ohio winter for a few weeks and go to Costa Rica to spread the good news of the Gospel” simply ain’t gonna cut it.

 I know the Christian market inside and out… the mindset, the lingo, all the silly little sayings that make no sense… everything.

-I’ve had plenty of flops in direct response to keep me pretty humble… so I don’t (usually) go around beating my chest proclaiming “I’m an excellent writer”… or bragging about parts of my anatomy and all that other stuff some copywriters do.
+Listen, I’ve had plenty of flops in business and with my copywriting to keep me humble… so I don’t go around beating my chest proclaiming “I’m an excellent copywriter”… bragging about response rates, money earned, parts of my anatomy… and all that other stuff LMCs (lesser mortal copywriters) do.

 But dag-nabbit… I thought this sales letter was pretty darn good.

 I printed it out and he sat down in my chair and read it, smiling several times while he read.

 After he finished, he handed it back to me and said…

 Those are devastating words to hear from your mentor.
 I assumed he thought my letter was supremely bad.